Motswiri Camp is situated in the far western corner of the Selinda Reserve

-Motswiri Camp is situated on the banks of the Selinda Spillway in the far western corner of the Selinda Reserve, yet with a landscape that varies from woodland to open floodplains, it feels part of the Okavango Delta system.
-The camp was taken over in 2010 by a small team who have enormous experience in Botswana’s safari industry, and switched its focus from hunting (which stopped here some years previously) to walking, horseriding and water-based activities.
+Motswiri Camp is situated on the banks of the Selinda Spillway in the far western corner of Botswana’s Selinda Reserve.
+The landscape around it varies from woodland to open floodplains; it feels part of the Okavango Delta system.
+The camp was taken over in 2010 by a small team who have enormous experience in Botswana’s safari industry.
+They switched its focus from hunting (which stopped here some years previously) to walking, horseriding and water-based activities.

-Motswiri was extensively refurbished in 2010 and is now looking fantastic.
-Its five large tents are built up on raised decking with timber frames and canvas walls, and views out on to the Spillway.
-Each is entered from a wooden veranda at the front via wooden sliding doors.
+Motswiri was extensively refurbished in 2010 and when we visited in November 2013 was looking fantastic.
+Its five large tents are built on raised decking with timber frames and canvas walls; each has a view out on to the Spillway and is entered from a wooden veranda at the front via wooden sliding doors.
 Mesh window and door panes keep insects out but allow a breeze to flow through.
-The tents are simply decorated but have everything you could need while on safari, including a writing table, luggage rack and wardrobe that contains insect spray, a torch and an electronic safe.
-When we stayed in October 2012, our double bed was the most comfortable we had ever slept in – exactly what was needed after a long day’s walking.

-There is enough light to read by at night, and to navigate around your tent, but Motswiri’s solar power doesn’t run to anything more sophisticated; you truly are detached from the modern world here.
+Motswiri’s tents have lighting run on solar power, so while there is enough light to read by at night, and to navigate around your tent, this doesn’t allow to anything more sophisticated.
+Hair driers can’t be used here!

 Sandy paths, which are lit at night by paraffin lanterns, link Motswiri’s tents to the main area, an open-plan construction with some very comfortable couches, a small bookcase of reference and fiction, and the dining area.
 There’s no bar as such but guests are welcome to help themselves to cold drinks as well as spirits and liqueurs from a large fridge or the drinks cabinet.
 A small plunge pool with a few sunloungers is a short way away from the main area.

-Those wanting a more extensive and slightly more adventurous outing than the usual can arrange to walk or canoe to Motswiri’s fly camp, Kala Bushcamp, where you can spend the night.
-This usually takes about four or five hours on foot, or 3 hours by canoe, and is a great option for guests staying three nights or more.
+Those wanting a more extensive and slightly more adventurous outing there is the opportunity to walk, ride or canoe to Motswiri’s fly camp, Kala Bushcamp, where you can spend the night, or several, depending on your length of stay.
+Kala’s accommodation is far more simple then Motswiri’s.

-Ideal length of stay: We recommend a stay of at least three-nights at Motswiri Camp to enjoy all of the activities on offer here – and more if you’re likely to do some riding or fly-camping.
+Ideal length of stay: We recommend a stay of at least three-nights at Motswiri Camp to enjoy all of the activities on offer here – and more if you’d like to combine it with a few nights at Kala Bushcamp.

-Directions: The camp is reached by a 40-minute flight from Maun (or 45 minutes from Kasane) followed by a short drive.
+Directions: The camp is reached by a 45-minute flight from Maun (or 50 minutes from Kasane) followed by a very short drive into camp.

 Owner: Ride And Walk Botswana